exadel-inc/esl/src/modules/esl-image-utils/README.md

 The mixin uses a primary attribute, `esl-image-container`, with optional configuration passed as a JSON attribute value.

 Configuration options:
-- `readyCls` (string) - class to apply to the target element when the image loads.
+- `readyCls` (string) - class to apply to the target element when the image is loaded.
 Supports CSSClassUtils query.
     By default, the class `img-container-loaded` is applied.
 - `errorCls` (string) - class to apply to the target element if there is an image loading error.
 Supports CSSClassUtils query.
     By default, no error class is applied.